 13. Grand Central New Street Station

 Not to be confused with the iconic Grand Central Station in New York City, Birmingham actually has its own train station that is known as Grand Central.
 Its actual name is Birmingham New Street station, though.
-Grand Central is actually the shopping center located above Birmingham New Street that was developed in 2016.
+Grand Central is the shopping center located above Birmingham New Street that was developed in 2016.

 Connected to Birmingham Bullring by a walkway, Birmingham’s answer to Grand Central was a welcome addition to the city, updating the former train station, Birmingham’s primary train station, and bringing with it a selection of new establishments.